axeluhl/kostal-RESTAPI/README.rst

 Getting started
 ---------------

+Change mode/ownerships for kostal-RESTAPI.h.template to a privileged used, then set your base URL and password, then copy to kostal-RESTAPI.h with the same privileged permissions.
+Afterwards, as the privileged user, compile using

+        gcc -o kostal-RESTAPI kostal-RESTAPI.c

+with the privileged user, resulting in an executable "kostal-RESTAPI". chmod 711 kostal-RESTAPI to make it executable but not readable by all other users.
+This then allows you to run something like this, without password entry:

+        ./kostal-RESTAPI -ReadString1Data 1

+        {'I': 2.92435e-05, 'P': -0.1151212305, 'U': 8.2680463791}

+Note that anyone with exection permission on the resulting kostal-RESTAPI file has access to the inverter using the baked-in password.

 To use ``kostal-RESTAPI`` in a project take a look at the __main__ section in kostal-RESTAPI.py how to include it in your environment
 You may also run the script without any parameters to understand the command line options